ahp002/cse15l-lab-reports/lab3.md

     At 9:33, the tower supervisor at Reagan National Airport picked up a hotline to the Secret Service and told the Service's operations center that "an aircraft [is] coming at you and not talking with us."
 This was the first specific report to the Secret Service of a direct threat to the White House.
 No move was made to evacuate the Vice President at this time.
 As the officer who took the call explained, "[I was] about to push the alert button when the tower advised that the aircraft was turning south and approaching Reagan National Airport."
 ```

-Explanation: The command grep -i performs a case-insensitive search where it matches the String "tower" and returns all lines that match the String.
-It's useful for finding the lines that match the String you give in the command.
+Explanation: The command grep -i performs a case-insensitive search where it matches the String "tower" and returns all lines that match the String within the given file that we give it.
+It's useful for finding the lines in the given file that match the String you give in the command.

 Example: grep -i